Dawson City to The Alaska Highway (Tetlin Junction)

 If you are traveling towards Canada it's 13 miles/20.9 km to the border or 78 miles/125 km to Dawson City.
 Mileage markers indicate the distance to US/Canada border.
 If

-you are traveling towards the Alaska Highway, mileage markers indicate distance to Tetlin Junction on the Alaska Highway.
+you are traveling towards the Alaska Highway, mileage markers are for the Taylor Highway and indicate distance to Tetlin Junction on the Alaska Highway.

-mile 96/km 154.5 Jack Wade Junction, Taylor Highway continues
+mile 96 (Taylor Highway) Jack Wade Junction, Taylor Highway continues

 65 miles/104 km north to Eagle, Alaska.
 Turn east for the Alaska/Canada Border via the Top of the World Highway to Dawson City 78 miles/125 km.